Singapore is well-known for its business-friendly environment, low tax rates, and efficient tax system.

 - Some types of income are exempted from personal income tax in Singapore.
 These include certain types of:

-Even if an individual falls under one of these exempted categories, they may still be required to file a tax return in Singapore to report their income.
+Even if individuals fall under one of these exempt categories, they may still be required to file a tax return in Singapore to report their income.
+Other taxes, such as Goods and Services Tax (GST) and tax levied on rental income, may apply.

 Related Read: 14 Strategies to Reduce your Personal Income Tax »